-- After the inspection, the FVS shall draw up inspection report within 10 business days, where the deficiencies found during the inspection that are classified as critical, major or other shall be indicated.
-The inspection report shall be sent to the manufacturer/importer together with the cover letter, which indicates the date when the manufacturer must submit the Corrective and Preventive Action Plan.
+- After the inspection, the FVS shall draw up inspection report, where the deficiencies found during the inspection that are classified as critical, major or other shall be indicated.
+The inspection report shall be sent to the manufacturer/importer of the veterinary medicinal products together with the cover letter, which indicates the date when the manufacturer must submit the Corrective and Preventive Action Plan.

-- If the inspection report points to critical or significant deficiencies, the manufacturer /importer shall, within 5 business days after the receipt of the inspection report, submit to the FVS the Corrective and Preventive Action Plan for elimination of deficiencies, where the timeframe of the elimination of deficiencies shall be indicated.
+- If the inspection report points to critical or significant deficiencies, the manufacturer /importer of the veterinary medicinal products shall, within 5 business days after the receipt of the inspection report, submit to the FVS the Corrective and Preventive Action Plan for elimination of deficiencies, where the timeframe of the elimination of deficiencies shall be indicated.

-- If, after the issue of the licence, additional inspections of the company are required to assess whether the deficiencies found during the previous inspection have been eliminated, the FVS shall agree with the manufacturer/importer on the time of the inspection.
+- If, after the issue of the licence, additional inspections of the company are required to assess whether the deficiencies found during the previous inspection have been eliminated, the FVS shall agree with the manufacturer/importer of the veterinary medicinal products on the time of the inspection.

 - Within 3-6 months after the receipt of the special permit (licence) for the manufacturing /importing of veterinary medicinal products by the manufacturer/importer, the FVS shall conduct a repeated inspection to ascertain that the company complies with the principles and guidelines of good manufacturing practice of veterinary medicinal products in its operations.

-- The FVS shall, within one month after the completion of the inspection, make the decision on the issue of a certificate of good manufacturing practice.
+- The FVS shall, within 90 days after the completion of the inspection, make the decision on the issue of a certificate of good manufacturing practice.